Vetri-Karthikeyan/Shopping_Cart/Shopping_Cart/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.1.1.

+## node_modules

+Run `npm install` they are downloaded from the web and copied into the node_modules folder and Node.js is trained to look for them there when you import them.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.